Minting art

 scarcity vs abundance, ultimately though it's your call.

 Pricing is hard from our experience, especially for new comers to the space, please reach out on Discord to speak to other artists on this subject.

 There is currently a minimum price of 0.01 ETH.

 # Image/artwork usage

 You must adhere to copyright, originality and KO's terms and conditions when minting.
 Reputation is king in this space, so we ask those involved to respect other artists and collectors in these regards.

-You can set another
+You can currently set up to 5

 To note: we only support whole numbers for percentage splits, so if a split of 50/50 happens, taking into account KO fees this means that the collaborator may receive 1% less than the other part due to rounding up or down.